-Sometimes you can and sometimes you can’t.
-I know, not what you were hoping to hear?
+Sometimes you can, and sometimes you can’t.
+I know, not what you were hoping to hear.
 No worries…let’s go over things a bit to clear it up.

 Finally, can chickens stay outside in the winter?

-As long as you have a warm secure and dry coop for them to get away from the elements, then, by all means, yes, they can.
+As long as you have a warm, secure, and dry coop for them to get away from the elements, then, by all means, yes, they can.

+It’s those little cues that will help you to raise chickens that are healthy all year long.
 What tips do you have on how to keep chickens warm in winter without electricity?